IBM/Integrate-Investment-Portfolio/README.md

 </p>

-## 4. Load the SetupPortfolio Notebook
+## 4. Open the SetupPortfolio Notebook

 Once you have completed the steps outlined above, you are ready to open and walk through the Notebook.
 Go ahead and sign into the IBM Data Science experience and create a Project